 Every pop-up and hybrid camper is a little different, but it’s pretty universal the way you handle leveling these campers.
 Please also refer to your owner’s manual for any specific instructions that deal with camper leveling.

-Permanently attach small bubble levels horizontally around the box of your closed camper as close to center as possible.
+Permanently attach small bubble levels horizontally around the box of your closed camper as close to the center as possible.
 In this configuration, you’ll be able to see how level you are no matter where you are standing.

 DO NOT unhook your tow vehicle from your pop-up or hybrid until you get your camper level side to side.